oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 Of course there are some actions that might be impacted, for example if you had a service that you used for your own data gathering, going to a endpoint that was behind the traffic split then that may start failing, but most folks would use the standard Kuernetes components

-### Step 3f: Hum, this could cause me customer problems
+### Task 3f: Hum, this could cause me customer problems

 You probably don't want to start doing this type of chaos engineering on your production environments until you've tested it thoroughly in your dev and test environments.
-However there is another option here, you could use header based requests to identify "test traffic, and just make sure you chode a header that wouldn't normally come from your real customers.
+However there is another option here, you could use header based requests to identify "test traffic, and just make sure you chose a header that wouldn't normally come from your real customers.

-### Step 3g: Cleaning up the fault injection
+### Task 3g: Cleaning up the fault injection

 For now let's remove the Traffic split and the fault-injector components we created.
 I have created a simple script that removes them for us.